Timeline of the Syrian civil war (2021): November

 On 1 November, two Syrian soldiers were killed by opposition snipers in Ma’arah Mokhis in Idlib countryside and Basratoon in Aleppo countryside, following a series of clashes and bombardments.
 On the same day, 3 members of the HTS backed 'Othman Ibn Affan' brigade were killed after trying to dismantle a unexploded bomb near the frontline Kabana in the northern countryside of Latakia.

 On 2 November, the SOHR reported that a member of the Syrian army's 4th division was shot dead by unknown gunmen in the western countryside of Daraa.

 On 3 November, the SOHR reported that three government soldiers were shot dead by opposition forces on frontlines of Heir Dirkel village and al-Shaikh Akeel countryside western of Aleppo.
 On the same day, a prominent recruiter of HTS was killed after he was shot dead in his house in Idlib city.

 On 5 November, according to SOHR, the body of an SDF fighter was found dead in the city of Raqqa, showing signs of torture.

 On 7 November, five government soldiers were killed in a series of separate attacks by insurgent gunmen in the province of Daraa, according to SOHR.
 On the same day, an ISIS member was blown up in the city of Jarabulus by a suspected Coalition airstrike.

 On 8 November, 5 Hezbollah members were killed in an ISIS attack in the Mahin area in the Homs Governorate.
 On the same day, the SOHR reported that a man was killed during a Coalition operation in al-Sobha village in east Deir Ezzor village and the relatives of the deceased man were arrested and charged with dealing with ISIS.
 A man was also killed by IS militants in Fanigol village in the Abu Khashab desert in west Deir Ezzor.
 On the same day, an IED was activated targeting a Syrian army vehicle near the town of Izra, Daraa.
 The explosion killed 4 Syrian soldiers.
 ISIS later claimed responsibility.

 On 9 November, a reconciled rebel who had been working with Syrian Military Intelligence was shot dead by unknown gunmen in Al-Sanamayn city, Daraa.

-On 10 November, at least 7 Iranian-backed militiamen were killed in an drone strike on a weapons warehouse in al-Bokamal City in east Deir Ezzor countryside.
+On 10 November, at least 7 Iranian-backed militiamen were killed in a drone strike on a weapons warehouse in al-Bokamal City in east Deir Ezzor countryside.
 On the same day, a Syrian soldier was shot dead by opposition forces in Saraqib, following several instances of shelling between the two combatants.

 Furthermore, two Asayish members were killed in an ISIS IED attack in the former IS-held town of Hajin.

 On 11 November, 5 civilians were killed in a Russian airstrike on the village of Broma in the north Idlib countryside.
 On the same day, Russian forces conducted over 40 airstrikes on Islamic State positions in the Palmyra desert.

 On 12 November, an Iranian jihadist was reportedly gunned down by unknown assailants in the centre of Idlib city following Friday prayers.